 Employers who have signed up to ‘Disability Confident’ commit to offer disabled people an interview if they meet the minimum criteria for the job vacancy, subject to some exceptions.
 The scheme is not legally binding.

 It is important to note that there may be occasions where it is not practicable or appropriate to interview all disabled people that meet the minimum criteria for the job.
-For example: in certain recruitment situations such as high-volume, seasonal and high-peak times, the employer may wish to limit the overall numbers of interviews offered to both disabled people and non-disabled people.
+For example, in certain recruitment situations such as high number of applications, seasonal and high-peak times, the employer may wish to limit the overall numbers of interviews offered to both disabled people and non-disabled people.

 ‘Disability Confident’ more generally

 The details are of this scheme are at www.gov.uk/guidance/disability-confident-how-to-sign-up-to-the-employer-scheme#how-to-become-disability-confident There are 3 levels of commitment:

 Level 1: Disability Confident committed – The employer agrees to give five commitments: inclusive and accessible recruitment, communicating vacancies, offering an interview to disabled people, providing reasonable adjustments, and supporting existing employees.
 It also agrees to carry out at least one ‘activity’, such as offering disabled people work experience or work trials.
 More: Level 1: Disability Confident Committed (gov.uk).